gratajik/book-memory-bank/custom_instructions.md

 2. File Interdependencies and Update Chain:
    - When ANY story element changes, I will check ALL potentially affected files
-   - Character changes → Update character_profiles.md AND activeContext.md AND related worldContext.md sections
+   - Character changes → Update world_and_characters.md AND activeContext.md
-   - Setting changes → Update worldContext.md AND activeContext.md AND any character profiles affected
+   - Setting changes → Update world_and_characters.md AND activeContext.md
-   - Plot changes → Update master_outline.md AND activeContext.md AND relevant character arcs
+   - Plot changes → Update master_outline.md AND activeContext.md AND relevant character sections
-   - Theme development → Update narrativePatterns.md AND storyContext.md AND activeContext.md
+   - Theme/narrative development → Update story_structure.md AND activeContext.md

 3. For character updates:
-   - New characters: Add complete profile to character_profiles.md
+   - New characters: Add complete profile to world_and_characters.md
    - Existing characters: Update traits, relationships, goals, and arc progression
    - Character connections: Update ALL related characters' relationship sections
    - Track character locations and timeline position in activeContext.md

 4. For world building updates:
-   - New locations/settings: Add to Core/worldContext.md with full details
+   - New locations/settings: Add to Core/world_and_characters.md with full details
    - New concepts/systems: Document all rules, limitations, and examples
    - Historical/cultural references: Connect to existing world elements
-   - For ANY world element, note how it affects story themes in narrativePatterns.md
+   - For ANY world element, note how it affects story themes in story_structure.md

 5. For plot developments:
    - Update master_outline.md with new/modified plot points